 The existing University Well (CSUCI #4) was constructed in 1987 and screened between 280 feet and 900 feet, its bottom depth.
 As a result of efficiency loss, in 2021 the well was taken offline, evaluated, and rehabilitated.
 Subsequent pumping data shows that the 2021 cleaning was not effective.
 In August 2022, Camrosa staff completed well profiling to establish both static and dynamic water quality information within the well.
 The results showed highly mineralized water, which is consistent with brackish water quality.
 In addition to other constituents, high levels of silica along with crystalline debris in the casing suggest a strong potential for formation influence and mechanical fouling.
 This project is broken into two phases.
 Phase 1 includes the design specifications for drilling the well.
 The second phase, Phase 2, includes facility design composed of piping, well and pump, building and electrical.
 It is also worth noting that the existing electrical equipment is located within the Flood Plain and will need to be replaced and relocated.
-Once the design specifications for a new well are complete and placed out to bid, staff will return to the Board to request additional funding will be appropriated for construction, anticipated in late summer 2025.
+Once the design specifications for a new well are complete and placed out to bid, staff will return to the Board to request additional funds for the well's construction.
+The design of the well is expected to be completed in July 2025.
+Additional funding will be appropriated for construction, anticipated in late summer 2025.